Akbar Bugti: Death

 On 26 August 2006, Akbar Bugti was killed after the collapse of the cave in which he was hiding.

 Inter-Services Public Relations (ISPR) Director General, during a press conference, gave details regarding the death of Akbar Bugti.
 The Director General said that the soldiers were rushed to the nine-foot-wide mouth of the L-shape cave after one of the two guides hired to help locate Nawab Akbar Bugti in the Kohlu area had signaled that 'he was inside' the cave.
 The guides belonged to Bugti tribe.
 The Director General stated that the soldiers had gone into the cave "to negotiate with Akbar Bugti".
 The soldiers were ordered to apprehend Akbar Bugti, and not harm or kill him.
 Once the soldiers had entered the cave, a "blast of undetermined origin" took place.
 The blast brought down the cave, killing all occupants in the process.
 The Director General said that no fighting or use of explosives preceded the "mysterious" blast which resulted in its collapse.
 Moreover, Director General also said that around 100 million Rupees and $96,000 cash, two satellite phones, documents, eight AK-47 rifles and some rockets were found in the rubble of the cave.

 Similarly, some analysts also believe that no official orders were given to kill Akbar Bugti.
 As Akbar Bugti was politically isolated because of the decision of Bugti tribesmen during a Jirga in Dera Bugti.
 The Jirga of Bugti tribesmen had declared an end to the Sardari (feudal) system and proclaimed that Akbar Bugti was no longer their leader.
 Hence, it was not logical to launch a direct military operation to kill the ailing old Akbar Bugti.

 However, according to some news reports, the cave collapsed because of the crossfire between the soldiers and the militants.
 As a result, 21 soldiers and 60 militants along with Akbar Bugti were killed.

 Later on, Pakistan military took media teams to the cave where Akbar Bugti was killed.
 Pakistan army engineers cleared the rubble of the cave to retrieve the bodies of Akbar Bugti and others who were killed inside the cave.
 On 31 August 2006, the body of Akbar Bugti was found crushed under a boulder.
-He was identified through the glasses and Rolex wristwatch which was used by Akbar Bugti.
-His glasses, walking stick and Rolex wristwatch was presented to the journalists.
+He was identified by his glasses and Rolex wristwatch which he was known to wear.
+His glasses, walking stick and Rolex wristwatch were presented to the journalists.

 Brahamdagh Bugti's claims

 The Chairman of the Baloch Youth Council (London), Waja Mir Hazar Khan Baloch, said that Balach Marri was behind the murder of Akbar Bugti.
-Hazar Khan said that he heard this accusation from Brahamdagh Bugti and that Brahamdagh Bugti told him that the cave in which Akbar Bugti was hiding in, came down due to blast by remote control and Balach Marri was standing just outside the cave at that time.
+Hazar Khan said that he heard this accusation from Brahamdagh Bugti and that Brahamdagh Bugti told him that the cave in which Akbar Bugti was hiding, came down due to blast by remote control and Balach Marri was standing just outside the cave at that time.
 Balach Marri was the head of Baloch Liberation Army (BLA) at that time.